Mean Machines: History

 Over the ensuing months, CVG increased its coverage of consoles and started a 'Mean Machines Megaclub'.
 At the same time, a new import gaming marketplace started to emerge fueled by demand for these new consoles.
 Small retailers in Britain began importing consoles and games directly from Japan, modified them for the UK market and sold them on.

 Rignall and newly hired designer Gary Harrod spent two weeks planning the design, editorial tone and style, and published Mean Machines Issue Zero: a 16-page test version of the magazine that to elicit feedback from potential advertisers and readers.
 Only ten of these magazines were published, although a mini version was reprinted and given away free with Issue 15 of the magazine.
 Another early attempt on covering the video game console market is Complete Guide to Consoles which lasted for four issues and one exclusively for the Sega gaming systems The Complete Guide to Sega.

 The first issue covered the Sega Mega Drive, Sega Master System, Nintendo Entertainment System, Game Boy and Amstrad GX4000 consoles.
 Within a few months the Amstrad was taken off the market due to poor sales, and the Super Nintendo Entertainment System replaced it in the magazine's focus, making MM a mainly Sega and Nintendo only magazine.
 Coverage was also given to other machines like the NeoGeo and PC Engine.

-Following the lead of parent magazine CVG, Mean Machines covered both domestic and imported releases, meaning that the magazine could review titles that were months away from UK release.
+Following the lead of parent magazine CVG, Mean Machines covered both domestic and imported releases; this meant that the magazine could review titles that were months away from UK release.
 At the time, import gaming was more popular than it is now, as increased territory lockouts and swifter UK release dates have made import gaming a relatively niche market.